 |English Program Demand||A ratio of the number of Niche users interested in the English program compared to the size of the program.||Self-reported by Niche users||15.0%|

 |Acceptance Rate||Percent of applicants accepted.||U.S. Dept. of Education||10.0%|

 |English Student Surveys||Niche survey responses scored on a 1-5 scale regarding the overall experience of students and alumni who major in English.||Self-reported by Niche users||10.0%|

 |Student-Faculty Ratio||Total full-time undergraduate students per full-time undergraduate faculty.||U.S. Dept. of Education||10.0%|

 |Percent of U.S. English Graduates||Percent of total annual English graduates nationally that come from this program.||U.S. Dept. of Education||7.5%|

-This ranking assesses 642 4-year colleges and universities.
 To be included, the school must confer at least 20 bachelor’s degrees in the field annually or have the major represent at least 2.5% of all bachelor’s degrees conferred by the school.
-Statistics obtained from the U.S. Department of Education represent the most recent data available, usually from 2014–2016, as self-reported by the colleges.
+Statistics obtained from the U.S. Department of Education represent the most recent data available, as self-reported by the colleges.